denoland/manual/vscode_deno.md

 an existing workspace) and in the settings configure one of the folders to have `deno.enable` set to `true` and one set to `false`.
-Once you save the workspace configuration, you notice that the Deno language server only applies diagnostics to the enabled folders, while the other folder will use the built in TypeScript compiler of vscode to supply diagnostics for TypeScript and JavaScript files.
+Once you save the workspace configuration, you notice that the Deno language server only applies diagnostics to the enabled folders, while the other folder will use the built-in TypeScript compiler of vscode to supply diagnostics for TypeScript and JavaScript files.

 ## Using a development container